audreycs/MentalManip/mentalmanip_dataset/README.md

 :heavy_exclamation_mark: **Note**:

 When processing the data files, I suggest using `csv` instead of `pandas.read_csv` because `pandas` does not read the columns correctly.
-For example,
+Example for uing `csv`:
 ```python
 import csv